ian-cho/data-prep-kit/examples/kfp-pipelines/superworkflows/ray/kfp_v2/README.md

 ![json_param](json_param.png)

 ## Main differences from KFP v1 superpipeline:
-- It is not required to upload the transforms pipelines before running the superpipeline.
-So, when compiling the superpipeline code it gets the up to date versions of the transforms.
+- Uploading the transform pipelines before running the superpipeline is not required.
+When compiling the superpipeline code, it automatically retrieves the latest versions of the transforms.
+  To enable this, the path to the transform pipelines code must be included in `PYTHONPATH` before compiling the superpipeline.
+In this example, the Makefile ensures `PYTHONPATH` is updated to include the transforms directory.
+Additionally, if the pipeline references modules in subdirectories
+  (such as in the ededup case, where it refers to a module in the `src` subdirectory) these subdirectories must also be added to `PYTHONPATH`.
 - It creates just one run that includes all the nested transfroms and their sub-tasks.
 - No need for additional component as `executeSubWorkflowComponent.yaml`.
 All the implementation in the same pipeline file.
 - In superpipelines of KFP v1 there exists an option to override the common parameters with specific values for each one of the transforms.
 This option is missing in the KFP v2 superpipelines.